logicalclocks/hops-docs/docs/installation_guide/platforms/cloud.rst

 Cloud Platforms (AWS, GCP, OpenStack)
 =====================================

-.. contents:: Contents
-   :local:
-   :depth: 2

-Hops can be installed on a cloud platform using Karamel/Chef.
+Hops can be installed on a cloud platform using a AMI (for AWS), a GCP image or more flexibly using Karamel and Chef Solo.

-Karamel/Chef
+Karamel
 -------------------------------------

 #.
 Download and install Karamel (http://www.karamel.io).